EmptySet-Exe/VarietyShoppingHour/README.md

 npm i
 ```

-[!
-NOTE]
+[!NOTE]
-You need to create a .env file that holds you MongoDB URI and BACKEND_PORT (otherwise, default 3000)
+You need to create a .env file that holds you MongoDB URI, BACKEND_PORT (otherwise, default 3000) and GEMINI_API_KEY.

 To start the app in dev mode: